Are you looking for the best photography spots in Snowdonia?

 Sheer drops I can deal with (kind of, from a distance) but the wind.
 Oh.
 MY.
 Goodness.
 The wind was something else.
 But, fellow adventurers, do not let me put you off, for I have been known to be, on occasion, slightly “dramatic”, and whilst I disagree, I cannot ignore the opinion of my loveable husband.

-Steffan being the absolute trooper he is, retained his composure and whilst his tripod and entire self was being blown to bits, he still managed to get a few good shots.
+Steffan being the absolute trooper he is, retained his composure and whilst his tripod and entire self were being blown to bits, he still managed to get a few good shots.

 Was it worth it?